 We will acknowledge your complaint within five working days and will let you know if we can progress your concern under Stage one of the formal corporate complaints process.
 If we cannot, we will let you know and advise you if there is another way for your concern to be looked at.

-A complaint at stage one will be passed to a manager in the service that the complaint relates to for an answer.
+A complaint at stage one will be passed to an appropriate manager in the service that the complaint relates to for a response.
 The council will aim to reply within 20 working days from the date your complaint has been acknowledged by the compliments and complaints team, or to let you know within this time if the reply will take longer and the reason why.

 Stage two review